thedzy/pycharm_templates/README.md

 ## blank_google_workspaces.py:

-Setup a python script to access Googles API:
+Set up a python script to access Googles API:

 - Google json credentials for authentication
 - Logging, with colour output and log rotation